mono/website/docs/advanced/garbage-collector/sgen/index.md

 ### Forwarding

 In a copying collector like SGen’s nursery collector, which copies reachable objects from the nursery to the major heap, coloring an object also implies copying it, which in turn requires that all references to it must be updated.
 To that end we must keep track of where each object has been copied to.
 The easiest way to do this is to use a forwarding pointer.
-In Mono, the first pointer-sized word of each object is a pointer to the object’s vtable, which is aligned to at least 4 bytes.
-This alignment leaves the two least significant bits for SGen to play with during a collection, so we use one of them to indicate whether that particular object is forwarded, i.e. has already been copied to the major heap.
+In Mono, the first pointer-sized word of each object is a pointer to the object’s vtable, which is aligned to 8 bytes.
+This alignment leaves the three least significant bits for SGen to play with during a collection, so we use one of them to indicate whether that particular object is forwarded, i.e. has already been copied to the major heap.
 If it is set, the rest of the word doesn’t actually point to the vtable anymore, but to the object’s new location on the major heap.
-The second bit is used for pinning, which I will discuss further down.
+The second and third bits are used for pinning, which I will discuss further down.

 ### The Loop